 Memory care communities provide specialized services in a safe environment for individuals with Alzheimer’s or another type of dementia or memory impairment.
 Staff members are specially trained, and programs are individually crafted to help each person function to the utmost of their abilities.
 Memory care communities maintain a focus on resident rights, dignity, choice and quality of life.
-In communities managed by Life Care Services that offer memory care, Heartfelt CONNECTIONS™ provides programming that is designed around a resident’s individual background and capability
+In communities managed by Life Care Services that offer memory care, Heartfelt CONNECTIONS – A Memory Care Program® provides programming that is designed around a resident’s individual background and capability

-Skilled nursing is the most intensive level of care at a CCRC.
+Skilled nursing is the most intensive level of care at a Life Plan Community.
 It is provided around the clock.
 Skilled nursing refers to transitional or rehabilitative care that might follow an illness or surgery such as joint replacement.
 Skilled nursing is often covered by insurance such as Medicare.
-In a CCRC, the health center extends its skilled nursing services by not only providing short-term skilled care but also long-term c
+In a Life Plan Community, the health center extends its skilled nursing services by not only providing short-term skilled care but also long-term care.

 If you’re recovering from an illness or injury, wouldn’t it be nice to get the care you need in your own residence, sleeping in your own bed, instead of extending a stay in the hospital?
 Home Care makes that possible.
 Qualified Medicare-certified home health care has no copay and no cost to the patient.